When it comes to collecting the royalties your songs earn, there are many types of organizations and societies that may be involved.

-About: The only American PRO created and controlled by composers, writers, and music publishers—its Board of Directors is elected by its members.
-Along with BMI, ASCAP is another one of the largest PROs in the United States.
-ASCAP collects performance royalties in the US and globally via reciprocal agreements with foreign PROs outside of the US.
+About: The only American PRO created and controlled by composers, writers, and music publishers.
+ASCAP’s board of directors is elected by its members.
+Along with BMI, it is another one of the largest PROs in the United States.
+It also collects performance royalties outside the U.S. via reciprocal agreements with foreign PROs.

 SESAC, Society of European Stage Authors and Composers